Roow/Roow.github.io/index.md

 layout: default
 ---

-# Hi, I'm Robin!
+# Hi, I'm Robin Li!

+I am a recent Graduate Mechatronics Engineer.
 I enjoy working with eletronics, software and everything in between.

-I recently graduted with a Mechantronics Engineering Degree from Monash University.
+You can find my professional experiences and projects that I've worked on below!

+{% include experience.html %}

+{% include projects.html %}